| |

 Note that I am left handed and all of these images are taken crocheting left handed.
 If you’re right handed, you’ll see a mirror image!

-Make a foundation chain of 2+2 stitches (see explanation of stitch multiples above).
-Here I have made a ch of 22 which will give me 9 (and a half) star stitches.
+Make a foundation chain of 2+3stitches (see explanation of stitch multiples above).
+Here I have made a ch of 23.

 A crochet chain of 22 stitches worked in golden yellow yarn with a purple crochet hook